Laboratory for Radio-Krypton Dating

 Fig. 2: Schematic layout of the ATTA-3 apparatus.

-ATTA-3 is the most recently developed instrument.
-Compared to the previously reported ATTA-2 system, the counting rates of ATTA-3 are two orders of magnitude higher, and the sample size one order of magnitude lower.
+ATTA-3 is the most recently developed instrument [Jiang et al., 2012].
 The required sample size for 81Kr dating, depending on its age and the desired precision (Fig. 3), is approximately 5 – 10 micro-liter STP of krypton gas, which can be extracted from approximately 100 – 200 kg of water or 40 – 80 kg of ice.
 For 85Kr dating, the required sample size is smaller due to the isotope’s higher abundance.
-While a proof-of-principle measurement of 39Ar/Ar has been demonstrated, routine 39Ar dating is not yet available.
+While a proof-of-principle measurement of 39Ar/Ar has been demonstrated [Jiang et al., 2011], routine 39Ar dating is not yet available.

 Fig. 3: Sample size requirement vs. sample age precision for ATTA-3

-Acknowledgement – This work is supported by the Department of Energy, Office of Nuclear Physics, and by the National Science Foundation, Division of Earth Sciences.
+Laboratory for Radiokrypton Dating is supported by the Department of Energy, Office of Nuclear Physics, and Argonne LDRD grants.
+Development of the ATTA-3 instrument was supported in part by the National Science Foundation, Division of Earth Sciences.
+Sampling and sample processing effort are supported by the National Science Foundation, International Atomic Energy Agency, and other agencies worldwide.